j-m-d-h/j-m-d-h.github.io/_posts/2015-02-28-test-markdown.md

 comments: true
 ---

-The article MLB's Juciy Secret can be found [here](https://medium.com/@marcxdawson/mlbs-juicy-secret-fa1aa773db46)
+The article MLB's Juciy Secret can be found on Medium [here](https://medium.com/@marcxdawson/mlbs-juicy-secret-fa1aa773db46).